Awesome Attractions in The Catlins

 16. Catlins River and Wisp Loop Track

-Combined, the two tracks are a full 2 days hike more than 24km long.
+Combined, the two tracks are a full 2 days hike more than 24km (15 miles) long.
 It’s a great way to explore the native bush around and spend a night in an isolated campsite.
 For those that are not into camping, both routes can be done individually under a day.

 17. Nugget Point